Records of Patrick Cormack, The Lord Cormack

 Admin History:

-On 1st December 2009 he announced his intention to stand down at the 2010 General Election.
-He was created a life peer on 18 December 2010 as Baron Cormack and sits on the Conservative benches of the House of Lords.
+On 1 December 2009 he announced his intention to stand down at the 2010 General Election.
+He was created a life peer on 18 December 2010 as Baron Cormack, of Enville in the County of Staffordshire, and sat on the Conservative benches of the House of Lords.
 He was appointed a Deputy Lieutenant of Staffordshire in 2011.
-A Freeman of the City of London and a Fellow of the Royal Historical Society, he has authored books on English cathedrals, the History of Parliament, and the life of William Wilberforce.
+A Freeman of the City of London and a Fellow of the Royal Historical Society, he authored books on English cathedrals, the History of Parliament, and the life of William Wilberforce.

 Description: